robbtraister/fusion/documentation/migration/readme.md

 Layouts in PageBuilder Classic were simple JSON objects that contained an array of "section" objects, each with some meta information about them like the name of the section and the CSS class, etc. Layouts were devoid of markup, instead functioning as empty containers that Features and Chains could be dropped into.

 ##### Fusion Way
-There are a variety of possible ways to define Layouts in Fusion - most notably, Fusion now allows developers to write Layouts as regular components, with their own markup and logic.
+There are a variety of possible ways to define Layouts in Fusion - most notably, Fusion now allows developers to write Layouts as regular React components, with their own markup and logic just like any other component.

 ##### Reasoning
 Allowing developers to define Layouts as complete components increases their flexibility and usefulness.
 Layouts are no longer just "dumb" containers, but fully-fledged components that can consume data about the page that is being rendered.